root-project/jsroot/docs/JSROOT.md

    - clip or clipxyz - enable all three clipping panels
    - ssao - enable Smooth Lighting Shader (or Screen Space Ambient Occlusion)
    - wire - instead of filled surfaces only wireframe will be drawn
+   - vislvlN - maximal hierarchy depth of visible nodes (like vislvl6)
    - more  - show 2 times more volumes as usual (normally ~2000 volumes or ~100000 elementary faces are shown)
    - more3 - show 3 times more volumes as usual
    - all - try to display all geometry volumes (may lead to browser hanging)